LitzN/Explore_Portugal/README.md

 ## Features left to implement
 1. Add a button at the bottom of each page to scroll to the top.
 2. Make location names in the map text link to the right section in the culture page without visitor having to select the name.
+3. Add a next and previous button to nature galleries.

 ## Technologies Used

 * __HTML__ was used to build all the pages for the site.
 * __CSS__ was used to style the html.
+* Wire frames were made with [Wireframes.cc](https://wireframe.cc/) and [Mockplus](https://www.mockplus.com/).
 * __Javascript__ was used to add responsive features and APIs to the site
 * [Google maps API](https://developers.google.com/maps/documentation/javascript/overview) was used to produce the map on the homepage
 * [Emailjs](https://www.emailjs.com/) was used for the confirmation email feature on the contact page